 2020 has reshaped just about everything when it comes to work.
 Each of us has been pushed to adapt, pivot and grow.
 Many jobseekers have wisely leveraged the time to learn new skills that will make them more attractive to potential employers.
 Regardless, every candidate should expect some new norms when it comes to negotiating job offers in today’s market.

-When the time comes to discuss the details of an offer, first and foremost, take a step back and appreciate what the world has gone through these past five months.
+When the time comes to discuss the details of an offer, first and foremost, take a step back and appreciate what the world has gone through.
 Do your research and find out how your potential new employer navigated through all the uncertainty.
 Put yourself in their shoes and respect the parameters of what they can and cannot offer.
 We’re all in this together — assume all parties are doing the right thing.

 A few specific tips: